karinnesagir/Text-Editor/README.md

 ## Description

 This app is a single-page application that runs in the browser.
-It fretures a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+It features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.

 This application utilizes methods for getting and storing data to an IndexedDB database.
 It uses a package called idb, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.